Skip to contentSkip to navigation

 In the creative process of the SABC approach, participants are no longer simply beneficiaries of a project.
 They become co-creators of solutions and results.
 Using their own experiences of their local, natural, and social environments as a starting point, they suggest new action pathways to encourage targeted behaviours.
 By integrating creativity to the development of a person’s self agency, a new reality can emerge, one that puts current social situations into a new perspective through the means of artistic expression.
 Actions and habits are questioned.
 We see ourselves differently: who we are, our culture, our cultural diversity, our knowledge, and our emotions.
 The SABC activities associated with One Drop’s water, sanitation, and hygiene projects aim to give a voice to the essence of what makes up our participants’ culture, which brings about an environment of reason and empathy, and a peaceful and inviting space for dialogue.

-We are proud to work with more than 40 social art partners across a dozen countries and to raise the curtain on a stage where a wide variety of cultural forms take the spotlight to promote tolerance and cooperation.
-Our actors take centre stage to offer a space for dialogue, one without borders or dominant language, with the sole intention of creating together.
+We are proud to have worked with more than 50 social art partners across 14 countries raising the curtain on a stage where a wide variety of cultural forms take the spotlight to promote tolerance and cooperation.
+Our participants take centre stage to offer a space for dialogue, one without borders or dominant language, with the sole intention of creating together.
 The artists, as co-creators, serve as catalysts for mobilizing ideas, solutions, and creative proposals that place women and men at the heart of it all – giving everyone the chance to become co-creators based on who they are and what they want to share.

 On this World Day for Cultural Diversity, let’s take the time to highlight the importance of cultural and artistic diversity.
 Let’s celebrate this richness, this heartbeat of all peoples, so that the cultures of the world can feel and know that we are TOGETHER.
 Let’s take the time to reflect on all that we do to provide safe access to water, sanitation, and hygiene, and let’s put these initiatives at the heart of our approaches.
 Through them, let’s allow these thousands of colours – the colours of our cultural diversity – to shine bright!